This article may contain compensated links. See our full disclosure here

 You can buy a combined Eiffel Tower and cruise ticket which I strongly recommend as the queues here are long also.
 We learnt the hard way!
 As you cruise down the river, count the number of bridges and spot the funny faces on Pont Neuf.

 Another favourite Paris viewing spot is below the Sacre Coeur basilica in Montmartre.
 You can also climb to the dome for sky high views though note there are over 300 steps to the top.

 Before sunset, make your way to Printemps department store on Boulevard Haussman where, on the 9th-floor rooftop terrace, you can sip champagne as the sun’s rosy glow lights up Paris.
 There are non alcoholic beverages for the children of course!

 There were lots of kids there when we visited, and the vibe is relaxed and fun.
-Do note – there are no toilets on the rooftop so make a bathroom stop before you go.
+Do note – there are no restrooms on the rooftop so make a bathroom stop before you go.

 Take in Paris from these vantage points